What is Hoodia?

 If more food is needed, the hormones send messages to the brain.
 Neurotransmitters (NPY) act as messengers that communicate with smart chemicals like ghrelin and leptin.
 If blood sugar (glucose) is low, the body responds through a surge of ghrelin and more NPY activity in the hypothalamus.
 We begin to crave sweet and starchy foods when NPY is stimulated.
 The spike in ghrelin creates a rise in appetite.

 While you are sleeping, you aren’t ingesting any food, so your blood sugar levels dwindle.
 This decrease causes your brain to release NPY.
-If is not beneficial to skip breakfast since NPY keeps will be released, and transport the information signaling your body to eat.
-This influx of NPY can set you up, unaware, for a sugar binge in the afternoon.
+If you skip breakfast, this influx of NPY can set you up, unaware, for a sugar binge in the afternoon.
 You can tell yourself to skip the candy bar, but your body’s inner signals will prompt you to eat it.

 On the other side, we have leptin.
 Leptin’s job is to tell the body you’ve had enough.
 Leptin spikes after eating and restrains NPY from sending more hunger messages.
 Ghrelin and leptin ride the seesaw — when blood sugar is low, leptin is low and ghrelin is high; when you feel full, leptin is high and ghrelin is low (x).